Detox Water for Bloating: DIY Recipes & Remedies

 Dehydration

 Another possible cause of bloating is dehydration due to excessive sweating or not drinking enough liquids throughout the day.
 Dehydration can increase abdominal girth and weight gain because it causes water retention around your midsection.
-Drinking water and staying hydrated each day ensures optimal health benefits and can also help you keep your skin soft and supple.
+Drinking water and staying hydrated daily ensures optimal health benefits and can help you keep your skin soft and supple.

 Foods and beverages

-Bloating often occurs when there is a sudden increase in gas in the digestive tract.
+Bloating often occurs when a sudden increase in gas in the digestive tract.
 Foods that can cause gas include beans, cabbage, cauliflower, broccoli, and Brussels sprouts.

 Another food that can cause bloating is alcohol.
 Alcohol can also cause a feeling of fullness because it contains lots of water.